Skip to Main Content

 If your child’s symptoms get worse or return after getting better, tell the medical team right away.

-Key points about diet plans for GVHD
+Key points about a GVHD diet

 • GVHD can affect the gastrointestinal (GI) tract and cause nausea, vomiting, and diarrhea.